ClueyHD/compsci2016/README.md

 NOTE: the -NoColour script is for use in command Windows where colouring is not supported.

+## Intro EarthWatch-NameCorrection.py

+This script can be used to eliminate bad name entries in EarthWatch Data.
+It checks for double spaces and repeated first and last names.

+NOTE: this script is incomplete and should be considered unstable.
+Usage is same as Ecocampus scripts, but this does not need Plotly.

 ## Usage EcocampusAnalysis.py & EcocampusAnalysis-NoColour.py

 1. Install Python 3.5 and the Plotly library